How to resolve a complaint – guidelines for all those who come into contact with Perennial

 Once the complaint has been investigated to a standard the Investigating Officer is satisfied with, the findings should be reported back to you in writing.
 This should be completed within ten working days of the receipt of complaint.

-If the complaint concerns FCA (Financial Conduct Authority) regulated activity (ie debt advice) the Investigating Officer (the FCA Compliance Officer) will provide a final response within eight weeks or a further explanatory letter advising of the details for the further delay.
-This letter will tell you that you are entitled to contact the Financial Ombudsman Service (FOS) if you are not satisfied with the delay.
+If the complaint concerns a fundraising activity the Investigating Officer will provide a final response within 28 days of the acknowledgement of your complaint.
+This letter will tell you that you are entitled to contact the Fundraising Regulator if you are not satisfied with our response, providing you do so within two months of our response.

 The CEO will aim to respond within 14 days.

-If the complaint concerns Financial Conduct Authority (FCA) regulated activity (ie debt advice) and you are not satisfied with our response, you can pursue the complaint via the Financial Ombudsman Service (FOS) within six months of the date of our letter.
-Our letter will give you details of how to contact the FOS.
+If the complaint concerns a fundraising activity and you are not satisfied with our response, you can pursue the complaint via the Fundraising Regulator within two months of the date of our letter.
+Our letter will give you details of how to contact the Fundraising Regulator.

-If the complaint does not concerns Financial Conduct Authority regulated activity, you can pursue the complaint via the Charity Commission.
+If the complaint does not concern Financial Conduct Authority regulated activity or fundraising activity, you can pursue the complaint via the Charity Commission.
 There is no time limit for this.
 Our letter will give you details of how to contact the Charity Commission.

 Our Board of Trustees receives an annual report of all formal complaints made.